Mosheim Feaster: Biography

 Mosheim Feaster was born in Schellsburg, Pennsylvania, on May 27, 1867, to Conrad and Mary Feaster.
 He enlisted in Company E, 7th Cavalry Regiment, U.S. Army on October 23, 1889, in Cleveland, Ohio.

 Assigned to frontier duty in the Dakota Territory, Feaster took part in campaigns against the Sioux during the late-1880s.
 His unit was ordered to bring in the Sioux chief Big Foot, on the morning of December 29, 1890, they surrounded his camp on the banks of Wounded Knee Creek.
-Although intending to place Big Foot under arrest and disarm his followers, fighting broke out resulting in what was then called the Battle of Wounded Knee.
+Although intending to place Big Foot under arrest and disarm his followers, fighting broke out resulting in what was then called the Battle of Wounded Knee (now known as the Wounded Knee Massacre).
 Feaster was cited for "extraordinary gallantry" during the battle by advancing to an exposed position and holding it under heavy fire.
 He was one of twenty soldiers who received the Medal of Honor for his actions.
 Feaster was discharged as a private on June 22, 1893, at Fort Riley, Kansas.

 Feaster re-enlisted on October 9, 1893, at Cleveland in Company E, 10th Infantry Regiment, U.S. Army.
 On July 1, 1898, Feaster, a sergeant, performed gallantly "gallantry in advancing beyond the general line in the Battle of Santiago de Cuba.
 On October 8, 1898, he was discharged as a sergeant at Bedloe's Island, New York upon termination of his service.

 On December 5, 1898, Feaster re-enlisted in Company E or Company H, 3rd U.S. Infantry Regiment, again in Cleveland.
 While a corporal during this enlistment, he was cited for his action in Cuba.
 He was discharged as a first sergeant when his service expired on December 4, 1901.

 Feaster served at least four more tours of duty: